jesseDMoore1994/safety-monitoring-ejb/README.txt

 Installation and usage instructions
 ---------------------------------------------------------------------------------------------------------

-This application has been proven to run on the machines in the linux lab in the UAH CS department.
-There is a small hiccup with the machines in that the default ENV sets the java version to 10,
+This application has been proven to run on the glassfish VM's provided by Dr. Etzkorn in the UAH CS department.
-    which does not easily support JAX-WS as the Java EE features have already been removed.
-Luckily, there are older versions installed that do support JAX-WS out on /netshare.

-if you are running this application on a machine in the linux lab, be sure to run `source configure_env` to adjust the ENV to use java 1.8.
-When you want to restore your old ENV settings,
-    run `source unconfigure_env` to restore what you had previously.
+A large amount of development work was done using Glassfish docker images.

 To build (Linux):
     open a command prompt and navigate to this directory.